benjaminmaccini/benjaminmaccini/SETUP.md

 Other editors are fun to explore.
 But they provide marginal improvements for me.
 Here are my brief thoughts on those:
 - Helix: Really easy to set up and use.
 Key bindings are great but I had to install a separate terminal for color support and certain key bindings.
 The window navigation command (Ctrl-W) is too close to application window close (Cmd+W).
 I lost a good amount of unsaved work due to fat-thumbing and never looked back.
-- Neovim: This has the biggest learning curve for any editor, but I'm glad I learned about things like LSP.
+- Neovim + fuckton of plugins: This has the biggest learning curve for any editor, but I'm glad I learned about things like LSP.
 I like the pseudo-IDE capabilty.
-Really no big complaints, other than I like working with the pre-installed applications.
+Really no big complaints.
 - nano: Only good for sshing into raw systems that don't have vim.
 - Sublime: Somewhere between an IDE and a text editor.
 I used this a bunch back in university and it really blew my mind, that that level of software quality could be free.
 I've revisited over the years, but the multi-cursor is the only feature I really see as significant.
 Plus, to this day, the package management sketches me out.